 - A. Filing.
 An application for an administrative exception shall be completed, filed with the Department, and processed in compliance with Chapter 16.84 (Application Filing, Processing, and Fees), and shall be accompanied by the fee required by the Council's fee resolution. - B. Review.
 Each application shall be analyzed by the Director to ensure that the application is consistent with the purpose and intent of this chapter in compliance with Section 16.84.050 (Initial application review and environmental assessment).

-Review of the application may include referral to City staff and specialists and on-site inspection of the subject parcel, if necessary. - C. Director's Action.
+Review of the application may include referral to City staff and specialists and onsite inspection of the subject parcel, if necessary.

+- c.
+Director's Action.
 Following review of the application, the Director shall: - 1.
 Environmental Determination.
 Make an environmental determination in compliance with Section 16.88.040 (Environmental determination); and - 2.
 Application.
 Take one of the following actions on the application: - a.
 Decision.
 Approve, approve with conditions, or deny the application in compliance with Section 16.88.050(A) (Review without notice procedure). - b.
 Defer.
-Defer action and refer the application to the Commission for final decision.

-Director's action on an administrative exception.
+Defer action and refer the application to the Commission for final decision. - Noticing Not Required.
+A public notice or hearing shall not be required for the Director's action on an administrative exception.
 If the Director refers the application to the Commission or the decision of the Director is appealed, notice of the Commission's hearing shall be given in compliance with Section 16.88.030 (Public hearing notices).
 (Prior code § 16-505.040)